 The world is full of fascinating stories — whether shared in books, on the silver screen, or over a pint in the pub.
-And, for many, the best stories always include a little thrill or twist that chills, especially close to Halloween.
-Around this time of year, we love to shine a light on some of the spookiest ports we call on, and the scary stories you'll hear when you visit.
+And, for many, the best stories always include a little thrill or twist that chills.
+That's why we love to shine a light on some of the paranormal parts of ports we call on and the scary stories you'll hear when you visit.
 These 10 cities are home to rumors of ghosts, hauntings, and more.
-Get ready to learn about the things that go bump in the night, and — perhaps — experience them for yourself on an overnight stay.
+So get ready to learn about the things that go bump in the night and — perhaps — experience them for yourself on an overnight stay.

 Venice, Italy: One of the Most Haunted Cities in the World!

 Venice is famous (or infamous) for being one of the most haunted cities in the world!
-Well known for its narrow alleys, canals, and small islands, Venice's topography can be bewildering.
-Combine this with a long history of macabre murders and ghastly illness, and you have an ideal setting for a spooky story.
+Well known for its narrow alleys, canals, and small islands, Venice's bewildering topography and a long history of macabre murders and ghastly illness make it an ideal setting for a spooky story.
 During your visit to Venice, explore some of the smaller islands surrounding the city.
 They've housed mass graves, prisons, and an insane asylum (said to be the eternal home of a mad doctor).

 Dark and Deadly Dublin, Ireland